-Australia’s population continued to grow rapidly.
-Population reached 25.5 million, 17% above the 2000–2018 average.
+Australia’s population continued to grow, but more slowly than previous years.
+Population reached 25.7 million, 17% above the 2000–2019 average.

 Population growth slowed down considerably in 2020.
 The population grew by 188,000; 43% below the average 2000-2019 growth rate, This reduction was due to the effect of COVID-19 border closures on net immigration.

 Demand for space and materials increased.
 The number of building approvals increased for the first time since 2015, increasing by 6% from previous year.

 Greenhouse gas emissions decreased 3.2% from the previous year, due mainly to the impact of COVID-19.
 Emissions were close to the 2000–2019 average.